Skip to content →

 Technical Support: The psychologist intern is issued a laptop computer, school iPad, and has access to all of the audiovisual, computer-related, technical and other hardware, software, and services available to all employees.

-Physical Facilities: The psychologist intern has a private office, phone, voicemail, etc. Conference and group counseling rooms are easily accessible.
+Physical Facilities: The psychologist intern has a private office, video phone, voicemail, etc. Conference and group counseling rooms are easily accessible.
 The schools are located on 60-acre campuses, with modern, well-equipped facilities including libraries, auditoriums, swimming pools, gymnasiums, athletic fields, tracks, tennis courts, music practice rooms, tutoring centers, weight rooms, faculty cafeterias, and vocational laboratories.

 Clerical Support: The in-building special education clerk is the primary clerical assistant for the psychologist staff and psychologist intern, but other department clerical assistants provide support, as-needed.
 Secretarial and support staff members perform varied roles including providing support to schedule parent conferences, IEP meetings, individual/group counseling sessions, and other appointments for the intern.

-Compensation & Benefits: The internship stipend is $28,000 and psychologist interns are provided with a full benefit package available to all certified staff members that includes life insurance, flexible spending plans, and the opportunity to choose from a variety of health insurance plans.
+Compensation & Benefits: The internship stipend is $30,051.28 and psychologist interns are provided with a full benefit package available to all certified staff members that includes life insurance, flexible spending plans, and the opportunity to choose from a variety of health insurance plans.
 Psychologist interns are also provided the opportunity to participate in the district-wide annual health screenings.

 District 211 – Academy Track (#113234)

 One intern will be placed at the District 211 Higgins Education Center.
 The Higgins Education Center is comprised of three programs: Academy-South, New Endeavors and the Adult Transition Program – South (see below).
-The intern will also conduct therapeutic assessments (see below) and will serve a 20-day elementary/middle school rotation within the local elementary school district.

 Academy-South (ASOU)

 Academy-South is a public therapeutic day school program designed to meet the needs of students with significant emotional and behavioral disabilities.
 The mission of Academy-South (ASOU) is to establish a positive and supportive learning community which strives to foster the consistent fulfillment of high academic and behavioral expectations, in which all students succeed.
 ASOU facilitates the growth of positive peer and adult relationships, appropriate social skills, and the acceptance of personal responsibility for behaviors and choices.
 The culture of the program expects that all members of the learning community will facilitate student transition into productive and constructive adulthood.
+The intern office is housed within the Academy-South program.

 District 211 Academy-South utilizes the principles of Positive Peer Culture (PPC).
 PPC provides a common set of values and vocabulary for both staff and student use.
 The program helps promote and monitor student growth.
 In an effort to reduce out-of-school suspensions and increase direct academic and social-emotional instruction, a Supported Learning Center (SLC) room was created and staffed during all periods of the school day.
 The SLC has created a small, calm, learning room where students receive individual attention and emotional supports.